Recommended Check-in Time

 skycap and curbside check in

-We currently do not offer curbside check in at Ignacio Agramonte Airport, but skycap service is available
+We currently do not offer skycap or curbside check in at the Toussaint Louverture International Airport.

 Click here for specific entry/exit and documentation requirements for minors based on origin and destination country.